skibblenybbles/PinterestPlus/README.md

 * `data-image`: **(required)** the URL of the image you want to Pin.
 This should not be URI-encoded either.
 * `data-layout`: (optional) one of `"none"`, `"vertical"` or `"horizontal"`.
 * `data-title`: (optional) the title to post with your Pin.
 Be especially careful to escape quote characters if you're generating these server-side.
 * `data-description`: (optional) the description to post with your Pin.
-Again, be careful with HTML entity quoting.
+Again, be careful with HTML entity escaping.
 * `data-always-show-count`: (optional) this is not mentioned on the Pinterest site, but it is part of the minified JavaScript options.
 For best results, leave this attribute out.

 ## Should I use this?